segmentio/segment-docs/src/connections/functions/destination-functions.md

 ##### Can I create a device-mode destination?

 No, destination functions are currently available as cloud-mode destinations only.
-We're in the early phases of exploration and discovery for supporting customer "web plugins" for custom device-mode destinations and other use cases, but this is unsupported today.
+Segment is in the early phases of exploration and discovery for supporting customer "web plugins" for custom device-mode destinations and other use cases, but this is unsupported today.

 ##### How do I publish a destination to the public Segment catalog?

-If you are a partner, looking to publish your destination and distribute your app through Segment catalog, visit the [Developer Center](https://segment.com/partners/developer-center/) and check out our [partner docs](/docs/partners/).
+If you are a partner, looking to publish your destination and distribute your app through Segment catalog, visit the [Developer Center](https://segment.com/partners/developer-center/){:target="_blank"} and check out the Segment [partner docs](/docs/partners/).

 ##### How does batching affect visibility?